Casper Photos

 While Conway's adventures were pending, Sheriff Jaycox, in the word of the Board of County Commissionrs, "fled" town for Montana* without bidding his friends "goodbye" or, for that matter, even having the courtesy to telegraph back a resignation.
 In Montana, Jaycox was employed as a foreman for the American Cattle and Loan Company in Valley County, Montana.
 Casper historian A. J. Mokler indicates that the reason for Jaycox's hasty departure was unspecified "domestic troubles."

 [*Writer's note: Mokler does not indicate to where the Sheriff fled.
 BLM land patents indicate that William W. Jaycox homesteaded land near Glasgow, Montana.
 See also American Live Stock & Loan [sic] Co. v.
 Great Northern Ry.
 Co., 48 Mont.
 495, 138 P. 1102 (1914).
 "Dogue" is usually defined as a type of mastiff.]
 Additionally, there was at least one shootout in the public streets.
 One such shootout on Center Street involving the mayor and a cowboy in Center Street resulted in a two bullets entering the Pioneer Drug Store.
-The mayor was the better shot.
+The mayor was the better shot.]

 Casper Fire Department, July 4, 1891.
 The building with the bell tower is the new Town Hall.

 The fire Department's equipment all on display consisted of the hose cart with 150 feet of hose, a nozzle, and a trumpet for the chief.
-The uniforms conssted of blue shirts with red collars and red belts for the tousers.
+The uniforms conssted of blue shirts with red collars and red belts for the trousers.
 Casper historian Alfred Mokler, History of Natrona county, Wyoming, 1888-1922, Lakeside Press, Chicago, 1923, p.
 159, questioned the use of the hose cart, hose, and nozzle, since at the time there was no force fed water system.
 The firemen relied upon bucket brigades which received water from four polluted wells on Center Street.
 Drinking water was brought in from Elkhorn and Garden Creeks.
 Later, F. E. Seeley sold drinking water from Garden Creek by either the barrel or half barrel lots at thirty-five cents a barrel.